 Wilfrid Gordon MacDonald Partridge by Mem Fox, illustrated by Julie Vivas

 Wilfrid isn’t sure what a memory is but he wants to help Miss Nancy find new ones since she can’t remember her own.
-His ernest desire and thoughtfulness model a respect for elderly people.
+His earnest desire and thoughtfulness model respect for elderly people.
 Plus, we learn that even the youngest of us can make a difference in the lives of others.

 Come With Me by Holly M. McGhee, illustrated by Pascal Lemaitre

 The little girl wants to make the world a better place.
 Her parents show her how they do by treating people with respect and kindness.
 So the girl asks if she can do something herself like walking the dog.
 She invites a friend because two is better than one.
 The message is that we can all be brave, gentle, strong, and kind because what we do matters.
 “Because as small as it may seem, your part matters to the world.“